 Unlike colleagues, Michigan congressman embraces town halls

-There are 1 comment on the KTRE-TV Lufkin story from 13 hrs ago, titled Unlike colleagues, Michigan congressman embraces town halls.
-In it, KTRE-TV Lufkin reports that:

-U.S Rep. Justin Amash, R-Cascade Township, speaks to the audience during a town hall meeting on Thursday, Feb.
+U.S Rep. Justin Amash, R-Cascade Township, left, shakes hands with Battle Creek resident Toni Ailene Morris after a town hall meeting on Thursday, Feb.
 23, 2017 at the Full Blast Recreation Center in Battle Creek, Mich.
-Amash is emb... .
+Amash is embracing the town halls that many of his Republican counterparts in Congress have avoided as people lash out at President Donald Trump's early actions and the planned repeal of the federal health care law.

 Add your comments below